irsol/Udemy/Docker/vm_docker.md

 `docker docker container run -it --name web1_3 -p 5000 -e FLASK_APP=app.py -d --restart on-failure web1` --restart on-failure[:max-retries] Restarts only if the container exits with a non-zero exit status.
 Optionally, limits the number of restart retries the Docker daemon attempts.

+#### Code reloading with Volumes

+`docker container run -it -p 5001:5000 -e FLASK_APP=app.py --rm --name web1_2 -e FLASK_DEBUG=1 web1` add debug mode

+`docker container run -it -p 5001:5000 -e FLASK_APP=app.py --rm --name web1_2 -e FLA_DEBUG=1 -v "$PWD:/app" web1` -v stands for the volume, $PWD:/app is our directory to connect to the container, take everything from the working directory and place it into app folder in running container.
+Use -v tag only in development mode.
+You can add multiple -v flag.

+#### Debugging

+Lynux uses *inotify* to monitoring file system for changes.
+If you have a bag, make change in Dockerfile: `FROM python:3.6-slim`

+If it doesn't help:

+- connect to the running container `docker container exas -it web1_2 bash` (bash for slim, sh for alpine), it executed interactive bash/sh session into the container web1_2
+- `ls -la` list all the files in the current directory
+- delete pyc files `rm *.pyc`
+- exit `ctrl + d`

+#### User flag: --user

+Takes you username "$(id -u):$(id -g)" to name the new file by username instead by root(default):

+`docker conatainer exec -it --user "$(id -u):$(id -g)" web1_2 touch web1_2`

+- to list the files in directory: `ls -la`

+#### Python prompt

+`docker container run -it --rm --name testingpython python:3.6-alpine python`

+#### Linking Containers with Docker Networks

+*Internal networks* operate over a LAN - stands for local area network.
+**

+Docker allows to run containers on multiple networks.
+You can use Docker's default network or create internal or external networks.

+When you install Docker, it creates three networks automatically.
+You can list these networks using the docker network ls command.
+These three networks are built into Docker.
+When you run a container, you can use the --network flag to specify which networks your container should connect to.
+You can't remove them, they're requared by Docker Daemon.

+`docker network inspect name` to inspect network

+`docker container run --rm -itd -p 6379:6379 --name redis redis:4.0-alpine` to run

+`docker container run -itd -p 5000:5000 -e FLASK_APP=app.py -e FLASK_DEBUG=1 --name web2 -v "$PWD:/app" web2`

+`docker exec redis ifconfig`